Solid129/phone-directory-app/README.md

 ### Introduction

-* a phone directory application to add, view and edit contacts with username and password authentication.
+* A phone directory application to add, view and edit contacts with username and password authentication.
-* features include sorting by name, date and searching on mobile/landline number, name.
+* Features include sorting by name, date and searching on mobile/landline number, name.

 Model used for Contact is: